chrisnajman/custom-video-player/README.md

 - Allows users to toggle the video player to full screen for an immersive viewing experience.
 - Changes the icon and functionality depending on the fullscreen state.

+### 8. Closed Captions

+- Users can click a button to display closed captions during video playback.

+### 9. Transcript

+- A `details` element with a `summary` tag is used to provide a transcript of the video.
+- Accompanied by JavaScript to manage opening and closing behavior.

 ## Accessibility

 ### Screenreader-Friendly Labels and ARIA Attributes

-- ARIA attributes (`aria-pressed`, `aria-describedby`) have been implemented to ensure accessibility for screen readers.
+- ARIA attributes (`aria-pressed`, `aria-describedby`, `aria-label`) have been implemented to ensure accessibility for screen readers.
-  - Non-visual elements have the `aria-hidden="true` attribute to hide them from screenreaders.
+  - Non-visual elements have the `aria-hidden="true"` attribute to hide them from screenreaders.
 - Essential controls have descriptive labels for screenreader users.
   - For example, the play/pause button has a visually hidden text label for screen readers: `<span id="playpause-text" class="visually-hidden">Play</span>`.
 - Similarly, time indicators have descriptive labels such as `<span class="visually-hidden" id="video-current-time">Current time</span>` and `<span class="visually-hidden" id="video-duration">Video duration</span>`.